Asheq/dotfiles/.shell/README.md

-# Everything in this folder should be POSIX-compliant.
+Everything in this folder should be POSIX-compliant.

-# TODO: Run through `shellcheck -s sh *` to make sure.
+Perform static analysis with `shellcheck -s sh *`.